What is the vision and mission of the Colorado State University Todos Santos Center?

 CSU welcomes groups with an educational focus to stay at the CSU Todos Santos Center, which accommodates up to 50 people in shared and individual lodging.
 The Center has indoor and outdoor meeting spaces that are ideal for university education abroad and field courses, small conferences, working groups, team retreats, and other educational programs.

-The Center has five faculty apartments with full kitchens and living areas, and 16 studio rooms with single, double, or quadruple occupancy, in-room showers and restrooms, and vanity sinks.
+The Center has five faculty apartments with full kitchens and living areas, and 16 single, double, or quadruple occupancy rooms with in-room showers, restrooms, and vanity sinks.

 The Center is situated in the Tres Santos Town Farm area of Todos Santos, Baja California Sur, adjacent to a three-mile trail to the beach.
 The Center also borders more than 30 miles of mountain biking and hiking trails.
 The Center has mountain bikes and helmets available for visitor use.

 - Dining hall with seating for up to 50 people.